-Hence, $T_S$ is completely determined by the temporal evolution of $T_N$ and represents the integrated northern temperature signal with a "fading memory".
+Hence, T_S is completely determined by the temporal evolution of T_N and represents the integrated northern temperature signal with a "fading memory".
 Let us consider this simple model in order to explain the different temporal evolution of the temperatures in Greenland and Antarctica.
-By tuning the only free parameter $\tau$ of this model we aim at producing the largest possible correlation between the modeled $T_S$ based on Eq.
-10.2 with the known temperature from the ice core $T_N$ as input and the measured $T_S$ derived from the Antarctic ice core.
+By tuning the only free parameter τ of this model we aim at producing the largest possible correlation between the modeled T_S based on Eq.
+10.2 with the known temperature from the ice core T_N as input and the measured T_S derived from the Antarctic ice core.
 For $\tau \approx 1000$ years a maximum correlation of 0.77 is achieved.
 This allows us to predict the Antarctic temperature based on the temperature of Greenland in a surprisingly accurate way (Fig. 10.3).
+Conversely, one could infer the abrupt warmings in Greenland from a record of Antarctic temperature by inverting Eq.
+10.1.